 This is a doubled recipe.
 Makes 10-12 servings.
 Delicious as leftovers as well!

-Do you have a close girlfriend?
 How about a group of girlfriends that get together regularly?
 What about in 50 years?
 Will you still be friends?
 Will you still get together?
 This post is all about celebrating the remarkable, enduring friendships of women!
 And a great vegetable soup recipe!

 Over 50 years ago, there was a group of young mothers from small town in Oklahoma, who decided to get together once a month for a Girl’s Night Out.